 The NZEBs definition by the official European Commission: “a building that has very high energy performance (…) The nearly zero or very low amount of energy required should be covered to a very significant extent by energy from renewable sources, including energy from renewable sources produced on-site or nearby.”

 Other terms commonly used instead of NZEB might be:

 - Zero Carbon Building.

-Most of them are used more or less interchangeably with Nearly Zero-Energy Buildings, however, some of these might be slightly harder to define.
+Most of these are used more or less interchangeably with Near-Zero Energy Buildings, but some may be slightly more difficult to define.

-There are some aspects to be taken into account for buildings to become nearly zero-energy.
-First of all, it is not only about the sources of energy, but of the building’s energy needs, which makes it much more important for them to be built always taking sustainability and efficiency in mind.
+Since 2020, every new building should be built with sustainability in mind.
+While existing buildings can considerably reduce their energy consumption when going through a major renovation, there are a number of aspects that need to be taken into account for buildings to become almost zero energy.
+First of all, it is not only about the energy sources, but about the energy needs of the building, which makes it much more important that they are built with sustainability and efficiency in mind.

 4 Reasons in which NZE Buildings contribute to Sustainable Development

-Sustainability can simply not be accomplished if it is not integrated into the life of people, as families, employees, occupants of buildings and members of society.
-Therefore, starting to build with sustainability criteria as a basis will be a must to achieve sustainability at city and country level.
+Sustainability simply cannot be achieved if not integrated into the lives of people, families, employees, building occupants and members of society.
+Therefore, building on the basis of durability criteria will be necessary to achieve sustainability at the city and country levels.

 In this sense, there are many ways in which NZEBs contribute to achieving sustainable development.
 Here are 4 of them:

 There are many ways to reduce the amount of energy consumed.
 Many of these come from our own habits and behaviours as energy consumers, while many others come from our actual needs as humans and as employees.